 During recovery, we reach a better understanding of ourselves and learn to live honestly and truthfully.
 For most people in active addiction, substance abuse led to toxic personality changes and warped relationships with loved ones.
 Talking about your recovery with other people, whether you’re talking with close friends or loved ones, provides an opportunity for vulnerability and honesty.
 In a sense, this is part of the recovery process.

 Don’t worry about how other people will react to your sobriety.
 Your job isn’t to accommodate others, it’s to express what you need to express.
 If other people react badly to the news that you’re in recovery or try to pressure you to drink, it’s likely that they have a problem.
 It’s up to them to decide how to deal with that, not you.
 Be your authentic self.

 Recovery is Possible at Design for Recovery

-Design for Recovery is a sober living home for men located in West Los Angeles.
+Design for Recovery is a sober living housing in Los Angeles.
 At Design for Recovery, young men in recovery have the opportunity to live together in a safe, supportive, and trigger-free environment.
 Every one of our residents is earnestly pursuing long term sobriety and working to rebuild their lives.
 Our sober community provides a vital support system for young men who want to take positive steps in recovery.

 If you are struggling to discuss your recovery with people, you can benefit from having a stronger sober peer support system.
 In fact, research shows that individuals in sober living homes who develop long term relationships with other people in recovery are more likely to stay sober for years after graduation.
 These relationships not only help you stay sober, however.
 They provide opportunities for fun sober activities — and meaningful connection.